unicode-org/cldr/ldml/tr35-numbers.md

 * In order to enable significant digits formatting, use a pattern containing the `'@'` pattern character.
 In order to disable significant digits formatting, use a pattern that does not contain the `'@'` pattern character.
 * Significant digit counts may be expressed using patterns that specify a minimum and maximum number of significant digits.
 These are indicated by the `'@'` and `'#'` characters.
 The minimum number of significant digits is the number of `'@'` characters.
 The maximum number of significant digits is the number of `'@'` characters plus the number of `'#'` characters following on the right.
 For example, the pattern `"@@@"` indicates exactly 3 significant digits.
 The pattern `"@##"` indicates from 1 to 3 significant digits.
 Trailing zero digits to the right of the decimal separator are suppressed after the minimum number of significant digits have been shown.
 For example, the pattern `"@##"` formats the number 0.1203 as `"0.12"`.
 * Implementations may forbid the use of significant digits in combination with min/max integer/fraction digits.
 In such a case, if a pattern uses significant digits, it may not contain a decimal separator, nor the `'0'` pattern character.
 Patterns such as `"@00"` or `"@.###"` would be disallowed.
 * Any number of `'#'` characters may be prepended to the left of the leftmost `'@'` character.
 These have no effect on the minimum and maximum significant digits counts, but may be used to position grouping separators.
-For example, `"#,#@#"` indicates a minimum of one significant digits, a maximum of two significant digits, and a grouping size of three.
+For example, `"#,#@#"` indicates a minimum of one significant digit, a maximum of two significant digits, and a grouping size of three.
 * The number of significant digits has no effect on parsing.
 * Significant digits may be used together with exponential notation.
 Such patterns are equivalent to a normal exponential pattern with a minimum and maximum integer digit count of one, a minimum fraction digit count of `Minimum Significant Digits - 1`, and a maximum fraction digit count of `Maximum Significant Digits - 1`.
 For example, the pattern `"@@###E0"` is equivalent to `"0.0###E0"`.